-In terms of education, the study findings revealed that 68.0% (68) of the respondents were illiterate; and 32.0% (32) had attained primary school education.
+The study findings revealed that 68.0% (68) of the respondents were illiterate; and 32.0% (32) had attained primary school education.
 The findings imply that majority of PSSN beneficiaries in the study area were illiterates and few had primary education, which was a probable reason of their poor livelihood.